brndnsmth/grok-imagine-favorites-manager/README.md

 ## Technical Details

-- Downloads are rate-limited to 1 per second to avoid issues
+- Downloads are rate-limited to approximately 3 per second to avoid browser issues
-- Unfavorite actions are staggered at 300ms intervals
+- Unfavorite requests are delayed by 150ms between calls
-- Progress tracking updates in real-time via Chrome storage API
+- Progress tracking displays in an on-screen modal with visual progress bar
-- Content script runs on all /imagine/* pages
+- Content script automatically scrolls to load all lazy-loaded content
+- Virtual scrolling is handled by collecting items during scroll process
+- Operations support cancellation at any point

 ## Important Notes

-- The extension only works on https://grok.com/imagine/favorites
+- The extension works on https://grok.com/imagine/favorites
-- Make sure to scroll down to load all favorites before downloading
+- No manual scrolling needed - the extension handles it automatically
 - Video filenames automatically match their corresponding image names for easy pairing
-- Keep the tab open while unfavoriting to allow all actions to complete
+- Keep the tab open while operations run to ensure completion
-- **Only items with BOTH images and videos can be unfavorited** (image-only items don't have unfavorite buttons on Grok's main favorites page)
+- Progress is shown in an on-screen modal with cancellation option
+- Unfavorite operations work by calling `/rest/media/post/unlike` with the post id
-- Check browser console (F12) for detailed logs during unfavorite operations
+- Check browser console (F12) for detailed logs during operations

+## Progress Tracking

+The extension shows a gradient progress modal on the page with:
+- Operation name and current status
+- Visual progress bar
+- Real-time count of processed items
+- Cancel button to stop the operation

 ## Support